Markus Persson: Release and success of Minecraft

 On 17 May 2009 Persson released the original edition (later called "Classic version") of Minecraft on the TIGSource forums.
 He regularly updated the game based on feedback from TIGSource users.
 Persson released several new versions of Minecraft throughout 2009 and 2010, going through several phases of development including Survival Test, Indev, and Infdev.
 On 30 June 2010 Persson released the game's Alpha version.

 While working on the pre-Alpha version of Minecraft, Persson continued working at jAlbum.
 In 2010, after the release and subsequent success of Minecraft's Alpha version, Persson moved from a full-time role to a part-time role at jAlbum.
 He left jAlbum later that same year.

 In September 2010 Persson travelled to Valve Corporation's headquarters in Bellevue, Washington, United States, where he took part in a programming exercise and met Gabe Newell.
 Persson was subsequently offered a job at Valve, which he turned down in order to continue work on Minecraft.

 On 20 December 2010 Minecraft moved into its beta phase and began expanding to other platforms, including mobile.
 In January 2011 Minecraft reached one million registered accounts.
 Six months afterwards, it reached ten million.
 The game has sold over four million copies by 7 November 2011.
 Mojang held the first Minecon from 18 to 19 November 2011 to celebrate its full release, and subsequently made it an annual event.
-Following this, on 11 December 2011, Persson transferred creative control of Minecraft to Jens Bergensten and began working on another game title, 0x10c, although he reportedly abandoned the project around 2013.
+Following this, on 1 December 2011, Persson transferred creative control of Minecraft to Jens Bergensten and began working on another game title, 0x10c, although he reportedly abandoned the project around 2013.

 In 2013 Mojang recorded revenues of $330 million and profits of $129 million.

 Leaving Mojang

-Persson has stated that, due to the intense media attention and public pressure, he became exhausted with running Minecraft and the company.
+Persson has stated that, due to the intense media attention and public pressure, he became exhausted with running Minecraft and Mojang.

+I'm not an entrepreneur.
+I'm not a CEO.
+I'm a nerdy computer programmer who likes to have opinions on Twitter.

+In a September 2014 blog post he shared his realization that he "didn't have the connection to my fans I thought I had", that he had "become a symbol", and that he did not wish to be responsible for Mojang's increasingly large operation.

 In June 2014 Persson tweeted "Anyone want to buy my share of Mojang so I can move on with my life?
 Getting hate for trying to do the right thing is not my gig", reportedly partly as a joke.
 Persson controlled a 71% stake in Mojang at the time.
 The offer attracted significant interest from Activision Blizzard, EA, and Microsoft.
 Forbes later reported that Microsoft wanted to purchase the game as a "tax dodge" to turn their taxable excess liquid cash into other assets.

 In September 2014 Microsoft agreed to purchase Mojang for $2.5 billion, making Persson a billionaire.
 He then left the company after the deal was finalised in November.